ViennaRNA/RNAblueprint/README.md

-# RNAdesign library written in C++
+# RNAblueprint library written in C++

 ## Introduction

-The RNAdesign library still needs some documentation!
+The RNAblueprint library still needs some documentation!
 Write here something about the theoretical background Show how to cite the software
 Dependencies

 ### Required: